opf/openproject/docs/system-admin-guide/integrations/github-integration/README.md

 ![GitHub-module](Github-module-2647262.png)

-Seeing the 'GitHub' tab requires permission so the permission needs to be granted to all roles in a project allowed to see the tab.
+Seeing the 'GitHub' tab requires **Show GitHub content** permission, so this permission needs to be granted to all roles in a project allowed to see the tab.

 ### GitHub